fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - Fleet Commanders "Barrage Land Target" action is no longer available when the only available Naval Units are Submarines.
     - Naval Units now have the ability to conduct coastal raids when they have the Movement points and Shipbuilding II Tech is completed.
     - The Army Commander ability "Scorched Earth" will no longer display while in friendly territory on the borderline of enemy territory.
-    - French Empire's Unique Unit Garde Imperiale can no longer gain +2 Combat Strength if it’s not within a Command Radius when attacking.
+    - French Empire's Unique Unit Garde Imperiale can no longer gain +2 Combat Strength if it's not within a Command Radius when attacking.
-    - Nepal’s Sherpas can construct Highland Power Stations on owned and unowned Tiles so long as the requirements are met.
+    - Nepal's Sherpas can construct Highland Power Stations on owned and unowned Tiles so long as the requirements are met.
     - Naval Commander Movement now acts accordingly when Shipbuilding Mastery is completed.
     - Coastal Raid no longer disappears when moving a Naval Unit onto another tile that had a Coastal Raid option.
 - **Religion**